-An Individual who has been removed and who wishes to challenge an emergency removal must submit a written appeal of such decision within five business days.
+Individuals wishing to challenge an emergency removal must submit a written appeal of such decision within five business days.
 Grounds for appeal include the following:

-- procedural irregularity that affected the outcome; - new evidence that was not readily available when the decision regarding an emergency removal was made that could affect the outcome; and - a college official involved in the decision-making process regarding the emergency removal had a conflict of interest or bias that impacted the decision to issue an emergency removal.
+- procedural irregularity that affected the outcome; - new evidence that was not readily available when the decision regarding an emergency removal was made that could affect the outcome; and - a college official involved in the decision-making process regarding the emergency removal had a general or specific conflict of interest or bias that impacted the decision to issue an emergency removal.

-A Title IX coordinator or deputy coordinator, who was not the original decision-maker, will provide a decision to the respondent within five (5) business days of receiving the appeal.
+A decision-maker(s), who was not the original decision-maker, will provide a decision to the respondent within five (5) business days of receiving the appeal.
 If the appeal is denied, the emergency removal may remain in effect through the conclusion of the grievance process, including the appeal process.